+Indiana Turtle Care, Inc. is a 501(c)(3) non-profit organization, dedicated to the conservation and rescue of turtles and tortoises.
+We do not concentrate strictly on native turtles, but species from all over the world.
 Turtles are losing their homes and lives due to environmental changes such as construction, and road traffic, and also because of wild capturing and importation for retailers.
 Many turtles become a family pet, either through a purchase at a pet store or because they were found in the wild and brought home, only for the owner to find out that it is not the 'easy care' pet that they thought.

 After years of keeping turtles, it was soon obvious to me that I needed to do more for the benefit for our shelled friends

 for prospective and present turtle owners.

 Photographs are property of Indiana Turtle Care and may not be used without consent and credit given to our organization's web site.

 Marty La Prees